warmshadow/bash-CountLoginEvents/README.md

 Change to count matches of different patterns.

-Or use only part of the code you need!
+Or use only part of the code you need.

 ## LICENSE
 MIT